facebookresearch/active_indexing/README.md

 ### Problem
 - Feature extractor that maps images to representation vectors is not completely robust to image transformations
-- For large-scale databases, brute-force search note possible $\rightarrow$ we use approximate search with index structures (another source of error)
+- For large-scale databases, brute-force search is not possible $\rightarrow$ we use approximate search with index structures (another source of error)
 - this makes the copy detection task very challenging at scale

 ### Active Indexing